 On a bar chart, the height of the bar gives the frequency.
 On a histogram, the area of the bar represents the frequency, rather than the height.

-The height of each histogram bar is calculated by dividing the frequency by the Class Width.
+The height of each histogram bar is calculated by dividing the frequency by the class Width.
 This height is called the Frequency Density.
-For a histogram with equal intervals, the class width is constant.
+Where the class intervals are all the same, the height of the chart is in direct proportion to the frequency.

-1. The speed of cars passing a point on the road was recorded over a period of one hour.
+The speed of cars passing a point on the road was recorded over a period of one hour.
 The data was plotted on a histogram.
-From the histogram, below, determine the number of cars that passed the point at more than 30mph.
+From the histogram, below, determine the number of cars that were driving between 20mph and 40mph.

 |0 < h ≤ 5||48|